 A legume is a plant in the Fabaceae or Leguminosae family.
-The seed pods, or fruits, of these plants have 2 seams that run along the length of the pod, with multiple seeds attached to one of the seams, like the pea pod shown here.
+The seed pods, or fruits, of these plants have two seams that run along the length of the pod, with multiple seeds attached to one of the seams, such as the peapod shown here.
 When the seeds mature, the seams burst open to distribute them.
 These dried legume seeds are sometimes referred to as pluses.

-Rhizobia are actually present in most healthy soils, but they don't tend to become active until the soil warms.
-Since peas are generally planted in cool, damp, spring soils, using an inoculant, a powder containing Rhizobia, is recommended to kick start the process.
+Rhizobia are present in most healthy soils, but they don't tend to become active until the soil warms.
+Since peas are generally planted in cool, damp, spring soils, using an inoculant, a powder containing Rhizobia, is recommended to kick-start the process.

 And they don't just feed the soil.
 Legumes are some of the most popular foods in the world.
-We know they're delicious.
+You know they're delicious.
 It's a big bonus that they're healthy, too.
-They're low in fat, high in fiber, as well as being a good source of protein, calcium, iron, zinc, calcium, selenium, B vitamins and antioxxidants.
+They're low in fat, high in fiber, and a good source of protein, calcium, iron, zinc, calcium, selenium, B vitamins, and antioxidants.